Two New Low Rank Tensor Completion Methods Based on Sum Nuclear Norm: Introduction

 \section{Introduction}

-\IEEEPARstart{L}{ow-rank} tensor completion (LRTC) has received, especially when dealing with extremely high-dimensional data, extensive attention in recent years, and is widely used in color picture and video processing, magnetic resonance images, hyperspectral image \cite{XUE2019109}, pattern recognition \cite{6213108}, \cite{6862897} face modeling and analysis \cite{6995956} and other fields.
-However, due to various objective factors in real life, such as poor imaging acquisition conditions of visual data, or severe data damage during transmission, the obtained data is incomplete or severely damaged.
-This will promote the research of tensor complete \cite{8941238} and tensor robustness principal component analysis \cite{8657368} with the aquired data, especially how to make use of the internal structure information between the obtained observation data and the lost data to achieve tensor complete will become particularly important.
+The low rank tensor completion (LRTC) problem, especially when dealing with extremely high-dimensional data, such as appearing in color image and video processing \cite{1472018163}, \cite{3762018t397}, magnetic resonance image \cite{341202131}, \cite{1242020783}, hyperspectral image \cite{XUE2019109}, \cite{7467446}, \cite{8657368}, pattern recognition \cite{6213108}, \cite{6862897} face modeling and analysis \cite{6995956} and other fields, has received extensive attention.
+The fact that the imaging of visual data is based on poor acquisition conditions or severe data corruption during transmission, results in incomplete or severely corrupted data being acquired.
+This will facilitate LRTC \cite{8941238} to become crucially important for collecting data, particularly how to utilize the internal structural information between collected observations and missing data to achieve LRTC problem.